atoum/atoum.github.io/_posts/2017-08-10-glpi-atoum.markdown

 The [GLPI project][GLPI] [recently announced][announced-en][^1] that they have migrated their unit test suites to atoum.
 So let's get back on this news.
 We interviewed [Johan Cwiklinski](https://github.com/trasher) and some other members of the project's official team about this migration.

-## 1. Can you summary the GLPI project and the usage of PHP inside it?
+## 1. Can you summarize the GLPI project and its usage of PHP?

 [GLPI][GLPI] is an open source IT asset management and Service Desk software.
 The project has started 15 years ago and is written in PHP.
 The project was led by an association until 2015, and since then the development is headed by [Teclib](www.teclib.com).

 Since 2015, we are trying to rewrite and modernise the whole project, starting with the backend.

-## 2. When did you start using unit test for the project?
+## 2. When did you start using unit tests for the project?

 Firstly, one regular contributor has tried to add unit tests into the project in 2010.
 But project managers did not follow him, and it was quickly abandoned.
 Forward to 2015, the same contributor tried again to add tests on the project, with much more success :)

-## 3. What kinds of difficulties do you encounter with PHPUnit?
+## 3. What kind of difficulties did you encounter with PHPUnit?
 Why did you choose atoum instead of other tools to resolve it?

 We didn’t really face issues with PHPUnit.
 This is more a technical choice for atoum capabilities, like: